-A faster, more effective option to successfully move to value is to create an operating partnership with an entity that has a track record of building population health management infrastructure beyond technology - using proven methodologies.
 An operating partner must do more than create an implementation plan.
 It should work on the ground to help implement the strategy, technology and care management solutions.
 It should help to create the PHSO organizational structure and train leadership, physicians and staff in skills necessary for population health management.

-Health systems that decide to form an operational partnership should look for an organization with capabilities in strategy development and execution, proven outcomes in areas of strategic interest, a deep operating bench, technology solutions, provider engagement playbooks, and a willingness to align incentives that drive continuous improvement.
+Health systems that decide to form an operational partnership should look for an organization with capabilities in strategy development and execution, proven outcomes in areas of strategic interest, a deep operating bench, technology solutions, provider engagement playbooks, and a willingness to align incentives to drive continuous improvement.